Home/Blog/Lifestyle/Food & Nutrition/Top 9 Health Benefits of Toor Dal (Arhar Dal): Uses and Nutritional Profile

 Which vitamins are in Toor Dal?

-Toor Dal is rich in various vitamins, including vitamin B1 (thiamine), vitamin B9 (folate), and vitamin B6 (pyridoxine), which are essential for energy production, cell growth, and overall health.
-It also contains small amounts of vitamin K and vitamin C.
+Toor Dal is particularly rich in B vitamins, including vitamin B1 (thiamine), vitamin B9 (folate/folic acid), and vitamin B6 (pyridoxine), which are vital for energy metabolism and cell health.

 How to reduce gas from Toor Dal?

-To reduce gas from Toor Dal, soak it in water for several hours before cooking to help break down complex sugars that can cause gas.
-While boiling the dal, add spices, like ginger, cumin, or asafoetida to aid digestion and reduce gas formation.
+The most effective methods to reduce gas from Toor Dal are to soak it in water for at least 6-8 hours before cooking, discard the soaking water, and cook it thoroughly.
+While boiling the dal, adding digestive spices like ginger, cumin (jeera), or asafoetida (hing) can further aid digestion and reduce gas formation.

 References